abdelazizElemary/ASP.NET-Project/README.md

 # ASP.NET-Project
-Web Application (CRUD) that access database (Miscrosoft SQl Server) to add, update and delete elements in this database
+Web Application (CRUD) that access database (Miscrosoft SQl Server) to add, update and delete elements in this database Using Visual Studio
+C# language in the backend
+Entity framework in accessing Microsoft Sql server databse HTML, CSS and javascript (for animations) in the frontend